-Operational Management Plan
+Operational Environmental Management Plan

-- 16. In addition to the Quarry Pit Plan and Operational Manual, the proponent is to prepare an Operational Management Plan, to the satisfaction of the Principal Certifying Authority, which includes:- - baseline data, - a description of the relevant statutory requirements and relevant performance measures/limits placed on the project by this consent, - a description of the measures that will be implemented to comply with the relevant statutory requirements, performance measures/limits, - a program to monitor and report impacts and environmental performance of the project and the effectiveness of any management measures, and - a complaints handling and reporting system
+- 16. In addition to the Quarry Pit Plan and Operations Manual (Malcolm McMullen, 2007), the proponent is to prepare an Operational Environmental Management Plan, to the satisfaction of the Principal Certifying Authority, which includes: - a. baseline data, - b. a description of the relevant statutory requirements and relevant performance measures/limits placed on the project by this consent, - c. a description of the measures that will be implemented to comply with the relevant statutory requirements, performance measures/limits, - d. a program to monitor and report impacts and environmental performance of the project and the effectiveness of any management measures, and - e. a complaints handling and reporting system